Kirti23456/DSA_Surya_Sir_Questions/README.md

-This repository contains various DSA problems and their solution according to the leetcode.
+This repository contains various DSA problems and their solution according to the leetcode day-wise.